-Why does State Highway 119 needs these changes?
+Why does CO Highway 119 needs these changes?

 In addition, RTD recently conducted a Bus Rapid Transit Feasibility Study.
-State Highway 119 was identified as one of their top priority projects and an ideal corridor for Bus Rapid Transit.
+CO Highway 119 was identified as one of their top priority projects and an ideal corridor for Bus Rapid Transit.

-What is the vision for State Highway 119?
+What is the vision for CO Highway 119?

 More specifically, the plan is to implement BRT using managed lanes.
 BRT and managed lanes will provide: